trabianmatt/central-ledger/central-ledger-documentation.md

 ### Charge Object

-A charge represents either a tax or fee that will be applied on a transfer at execution
+A charge represents a fee that will be applied on a transfer at execution

 A charge object can have the following fields: